CSID-DGU/2023-1-OSSP1-ProjectMate-2/README_ENG.md

 ### Goal

 > This Chabot, Akobot offers information for applying Dongguk University by communicating with an user.
-If there's any case that akobot couldn't understand, it gives an URL to get response from an admin.
+If there's any case that akobot couldn't understand, it gives an URL and it allows user to get info from admins later.

 ---